rng-guy/NFSMWBartender/README.md

 * The entire feature set disables itself if *any* Heat level lacks a valid spawn table for "Chasers" (`BartenderSettings\Advanced\Cars.ini`).
 You must specify at least one car for each.
 * If the feature set is enabled, the `cops` VltEd entries of all Heat levels are ignored.
 Apart from those and `SearchModeHeliSpawnChance`, all other VltEd parameters stay functional.
 * All helicopter vehicles you specify (`BartenderSettings\Advanced\Helicopter.ini`) must each have the `CHOPPER` class assigned to them in their `pvehicle` VltEd entries.
-* Rarely, cops might spawn in roadblocks that are not in the current "Roadblock" spawn table (`BartenderSettings\Advanced\Cars.ini`).
-This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request.
-This can then cause it to place the wrong car in the requested roadblock.
-This bug isn't restricted to cop spawns: it can happen with traffic cars, and even the helicopter if the stars align.
+* Rarely, cops that are not in "Roadblock" spawn tables (`BartenderSettings\Advanced\Cars.ini`) might still show up in roadblocks.
+This is a vanilla bug; it usually happens when the game attempts to spawn a "Chaser" while it is processing a roadblock request, causing it to place the wrong car in the requested roadblock.
+This bug isn't restricted to cop spawns: if the stars align, it can also happen with traffic cars or even the helicopter.
-* The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry instead of the current "Event" spawn table (`BartenderSettings\Advanced\Cars.ini`).
-This is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which spawn table to use until after it has spawned.
+* The first scripted cop to spawn in a given event is always of the type specified in the event's VltEd entry instead of the "Event" spawn tables (`BartenderSettings\Advanced\Cars.ini`).
+This is because the game actually requests the first cop before it loads any pursuit or Heat level information, which makes it impossible for the mod to know which table to use for this one car.
 * Setting a global cop spawn limit (`BartenderSettings\Advanced\General.ini`) above 8 requires the [NFSMW LimitAdjuster](https://zolika1351.pages.dev/mods/nfsmwlimitadjuster) (LA) mod by Zolika1351 to work properly.
 Without it, the game will randomly start unloading models and assets because its default car loader cannot handle the workload of managing (potentially) dozens of extra vehicles.
 To make LA compatible with this mod, open its `LimitAdjuster.ini` file and disable *all* features in its `[Options]` section; this will unlock the spawn limit without forcing an infinite amount of cops to spawn.
 Note that LA is not perfectly stable either: It is prone to crashing some ~10 seconds into the first pursuit of a given play session, but will generally be stable if it does not.

 &nbsp;